zeynepakay/Rakkas/README.md

 The next steps for Rakkas is to widen its language support; for Latin up to Latin 5, for Arabic, Urdu and Persian.

-You can catch up with the early stages of Rakkas' design at theruqahproject.com.
-The blog will pick up updates once the initial release is complete.
+You can catch up with the early stages of Rakkas' design on [the project site](theruqahproject.com).The blog will pick up updates once the initial release is complete.